ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 I tried to use optocouplers to amplify the data signal from 3.3V to 5V but failed. see here: https://ednieuw.home.xs4all.nl/ElecProj/OptoSK6812/OptocouplerSK6812.html

-You can also read about the use of the 74HCT125 level shifter with good results.
-It has four ports and I designed the PCB it can also use the other three ports on the IC for other uses.
+For level switching the 74HCT125 level shifter is often used.
+It has four ports and I adapted the design of the PCB it can use the other three ports on the IC for other uses.

-But in the end the SK6812 RGBW strip, with 14 LEDs, also happily worked when the data line was connected to the 3.3V data line.
+But the SK6812 RGBW strip, with 14 LEDs, also happily worked when the data line was connected directly to the 3.3V data line of the Nano ESP32.
 I have not tested strips with more LEDs in the strip.

-The lesson of this story is that you can connect the SK6812 RGBW strip with a 470 ohm resistor in the data line and a 200 - 1000 uF capacitor over the 5V and GND to the strip.
+The lesson of this story is that you can connect the SK6812 RGBW strip with a 470 ohm resistor in the data line and a 200 - 1000 uF capacitor over the 5V and GND directly to the strip without the use of a level shifter.
+But success is not guaranteed.

 ![Nano_ESP32-PCB_V02](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/9b5c5c5a-e908-4ae9-8d86-66cb5d0ebd43)